wstreyer/Getting-and-Cleaning-Data/README.md

 The original instructions are reproduced in the Instructions section below.
 The project was completed using a single script called "run_analysis.R", which is described in the Code Explanations section.
 A codebook, which lists all of the variables selected to be included in the final dataset, can be found in the file called "CodeBook.md".

+The original dataset needs only modest changes to transform it into a tidy dataset.
+Firstly, A single observational unit is stored in two tables.
+These two sets must be combined using rbind().
+Next, though each observation forms a row, that observation cannot be uniquely identified since the fixed variables of the experiment are excluded from the tables.
+These two fixed variables, subject_id and activity, needs be included in the new dataset using cbind().
+Similarly, though each variable forms a column, no column headers are included and  must be added as well, again using cbind().

 ## Instructions

 >The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.